Super 30-30 Punch Head Notes Super 30-30 Punch-Head Notes

 Carefully Remove the 4 --- 1/2"--13 x 1 3/4" S.H.C.S.
 (Socket Head Cap Screws).

-Carefully Lift Ram-Housing off Wood-Blocks and Slide it off to the Side of Table out of your way.
+Carefully Lift Ram-Housing off Wood-Blocks and Slide it off to Side of Table out of your way.

 Now Install a NEW Set of Packing-Rings